 How to Make Banana Pancakes

-1. Mash Bananas – use a fork to mash the bananas into a chunky applesauce consistency.
+2. Mash bananas with a fork into a chunky Applesauce consistency.

-Pro Tip: Use a trigger release ice cream scoop for easy and even portioning of the batter into the skillet.
-It’s also less messy.
+• Scoop 1/4 cup of pancake batter onto a preheated and greased cast-iron skillet or non-stick skillet.
+I use a trigger-release ice cream scoop for easy and even portioning of the batter into the skillet, and it’s also less messy.

 Banana pancakes on a cooling rack